Breastfeeding in public: Spain

 Spain's Equality Law provides a legal right to breastfeed in public.
 It is also widely accepted.
 In 2016, Member of Parliament Carolina Bescansa breastfed her son in the Congress of Deputies, receiving both praise and criticism for doing so.

 United Kingdom

-Breastfeeding in public (restaurants, cafes, libraries, etc.) is protected under the Equality Act 2010 which specifies that a business must not discriminate against a woman who is breastfeeding a child of any age in a public place.
+Breastfeeding in public (restaurants, cafes, libraries, etc.) in Great Britain is protected under the Equality Act 2010 which specifies that a business must not discriminate against a woman who is breastfeeding a child of any age in a public place.
 Her companion(s) are also protected by this act.
-It does not extend to Northern Ireland.
+In Northern Ireland sex discrimination law prevents women from being treated unfavourably because they are breastfeeding, and as of 2017, a specific law was planned to be introduced.

 A 2004 UK Department of Health survey found that 84% (about five out of six people) find breastfeeding in public acceptable if done discreetly; however, 67% (two out of three) of mothers were worried about general opinion being against public breastfeeding.
 To combat these fears in Scotland, the Scottish Parliament passed legislation safeguarding the freedom of women to breastfeed in public in 2005.
 The legislation allows for fines of up to £2500 for preventing breastfeeding of a child up to the age of two years in public places.